 RERA Act

-Legal Framework of RERA in India
+Legal Framework of the RERA Act in India

 - Transparency and Accountability: One of the primary goals of RERA is to promote transparency and accountability in the real estate market.
 Builders and developers are required to provide detailed information about their projects, including project plans, approvals, layout details, and completion timelines.
 This information is made available to the public through an online portal.